- Search The Registry

 - My Account

 On this date in 1941, the Marine Corps formally integrated.
-This was a result of President Roosevelt signing Executive Order 8802 months before Pearl Harbor.
+This resulted in President Roosevelt signing Executive Order 8802 months before Pearl Harbor.

 FDR officially opened to Blacks one of America's most celebrated all-white strongholds.
-In previous years, the Truman order and the Fahy Committee could not budge the services segregation.
-It was at the urging of his wife, Eleanor, and threatened by civil rights activist A. Philip Randolph with a march on Washington that the Fair Employment Practice Commission was established which prohibited racial discrimination by any government agency.
+The Truman order and the Fahy Committee could not budge the services segregation in previous years.
+It was at the urging of his wife, Eleanor, and threatened by civil rights activist A. Philip Randolph, with a march on Washington that the Fair Employment Practice Commission was established, which prohibited racial discrimination by any government agency.

 The first African American recruit to arrive at the camp was Howard P. Perry of Charlotte, NC, on August 26.
-From July 1942 through the end of the war, 20,000 Black men were trained at Montford Point and inducted into the Marine Corps.
-Black troops would train and become Marines, they would still be kept separate from the White troops.
-Unless accompanied by a white Marine, they were not allowed to set foot in Camp Lejeune.
+From July 1942 through the war's end, 20,000 Black men were trained at Montford Point and inducted into the Marine Corps.
+Black troops would train and become Marines, but they would still be kept separate from the White troops.
+Unless accompanied by a white Marine, they could not set foot in Camp Lejeune.
 And after they were shipped off to battle zones, they served exclusively in all-Black units.

 During the first half of 1943, the first Black non-commissioned officers were appointed at Montford Point.
-By the end of April, most of the white drill instructors had left, and were replaced by Black sergeants and corporals.
-During the 1940s society at large was untouched by Executive Order 8802, and to most whites the idea of Negroes wearing the emblem of the corps was disgusting.
+By the end of April, most white drill instructors had left and were replaced by black sergeants and corporals.
+During the 1940s, society at large was untouched by Executive Order 8802, and to most whites, the idea of Negroes wearing the emblem of the corps was disgusting.